DFE-Digital/npq-registration/app/views/api/guidance/test-environments.md

 ## Test environment links

-We have a test environments for the API:
+We have a test environment for the API:

 * API v3:
 [https://npq-registration-sandbox-web.teacherservices.cloud/api/v3](https://npq-registration-sandbox-web.teacherservices.cloud/api/v3)